csantanapr/tutorial-tekton-pipeline/README.md

 $ oc get serviceaccount pipeline
 ```

-You will use the simple application during this tutorial, which has a [frontend](https://github.com/openshift-pipelines/vote-ui) and [backend](https://github.com/openshift-pipelines/vote-api)

 You can also deploy the same applications by applying the artifacts available in k8s directory of the respective repo

 If you deploy the application directly, you should be able to see the deployment in the OpenShift Web Console by switching over to the **Developer** perspective of the OpenShift web console.
 Change from **Administrator** to **Developer** from the drop down as shown below: